yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Rebooting Back to Stock Firmware

-If you're done following the sections you needed for setting up yuzu, we will now reboot the Switch back to its original firmware.
+If you're done following the sections you needed for setting up yuzu, we'll now reboot the Switch back to its original firmware.
 But first, we must safely disconnect the Switch from your computer.

 **Step 1:** Safely eject the microSD card drive.
 >  If unsure of how to safely eject media, use one of the following support pages corresponding to your OS: